darccio/mergo/README.md

 ## Status

 It is ready for production use.
-It works fine after extensive use in the wild.
+[It is used in several projects by Docker, Google, The Linux Foundation, VMWare, Shopify, etc](https://github.com/imdario/mergo#mergo-in-the-wild).

 [![Build Status][1]][2]
 [![GoDoc][3]][4]